toda-lab/pygplib/docs/getting-started.rst

     edge_list = [(1,2),(1,3),(2,4),(2,5),(3,6),(4,7),(5,7)]  # edges of G
     st = GrSt(vertex_list, edge_list)

-Parse an expression and construct a first-order formula object.
+Let us parse an expression and construct a first-order formula object.
 See :ref:`FirstOrderLogicofGraphs` and :ref:`FormatofFirstOrderFormula` for
 details.